PacoReinaCampo/MPSoC-DV/source/c/book/chapters/chapter3.md

 max = (a > b) ? a : b;  // If a > b, max is a; otherwise, max is b
 ```

-## Statements and Declarations in Expressions
+## STATEMENTS AND DECLARATIONS IN EXPRESSIONS

 C allows statements and declarations within expressions using the comma operator.